The Lancaster Methods of Raising Calves

 A good start for calves:

 Three feedings of colostrum after birth, about every 12 hours.
-(At birth; 12 hours after; 24 hours after)
+(At birth; 12 hours after birth; 24 hours after birth)

 - Ideally, from the mother at time of birth (if safe – meaning the mother has no known transmissible disease), or

 - from another cow’s clean/safe colostrum (fresh or frozen), or

 We recommend Merrick brand bottle & nipple.
 Be sure the nipple on your bottle is not too soft.
 If the nipple drips a lot or streams out when you hold the bottle upside-down, then please replace with a newer one as the hole is too big and could cause the calf to aspirate milk into its lungs.
 Throw away the old nipple.
 Regularly clean the bottle and nipple, being careful to rinse off all cleaning agents.
 A large bottle brush is helpful to clean inside the bottle.

 The cow will get milked again in a few hours, or at the next milking time.
 We find that the calf does best on the freshest milk, so instead of trying to re-warm the first milking, it’s best to feed the calf from the current, fresh milking.

 The first milking’s colostrum (what is left over after you feed the calf) can be kept and frozen for future use (for your use or someone may want to buy some from you for their animals or for emergencies).
 We like to pour the milk into freezer gallon or quart ziplock bags.
 Be sure to label with the cow’s name and the date.
 Read more on colostrum handling here: Freezing and Thawing Colostrum

 HOUSING: Ideal is a calf dome for the first month or two, but not everyone has access to purchasing one.
 Minimum standards include a roof, protective enclosure from inclement weather, and ability to stay dry and warm with a bed of straw or shavings.
 An outdoor area to run around in is really beneficial, too!

 For calves getting fresh milk from their mothers via bottle/bucket: